 The issue of fluoride over-supplementation has been in the news lately so, we thought we would set the record straight.
-Surprisingly, the answer to the above question is both "yes" and "no"!

 Until the aluminum and fertilizer industries figured out a way to convince our government to actually buy these waste products from them (using heavy handed marketing, lobbying and other tricks) they had to pay huge sums of money to “safely” dispose of these toxic chemicals.3 Advocates of sodium fluoride supplementation argue that the amount of sodium fluoride added to toothpaste, mouthwash, liquid drops and drinking water is too small to have an adverse effect on human health.
 My question is, “how much toxic poison do you want to put into your body?”

 If sodium fluoride is safe to put into your body, why does every tube of Crest and Colgate have a warning on it not to swallow their toothpaste?
 Everything you put on your skin (including the skin tissue inside your mouth) is absorbed directly into your bloodstream.
 That is why nicotine and hormone patches placed on the skin are an effective means of administering those substances to the bloodstream.
 The blood vessels under your tongue have the thinnest walls of any blood vessels on the body externally accessible.
 This is why a thermometer under the tongue is an accurate measure of internal body temperature.
 This is also why placing certain supplements and medications under the tongue is an effective means of administering those substances (sublingually.)

 If Sodium Fluoride is Bad for Me, Why Does My Government Add it to My Drinking Water?